libp2p/specs/pubsub/gossipsub/README.md

 The passive list is managed cyclically, as per [2].
 Periodically, with a randomized timer, each node performs a passive list shuffle with one of its active neighbors.
 The purpose of the shuffle is to update the passive lists of the nodes involved.
-The node that iniates the shuffle creates an exchange list that contains its id, `k_a` peers from its active list and `k_p` peers from its passive list, where `k_a` and `k_p` are protocol parameters (unspecified in [2]).
+The node that initiates the shuffle creates an exchange list that contains its id, `k_a` peers from its active list and `k_p` peers from its passive list, where `k_a` and `k_p` are protocol parameters (unspecified in [2]).
 It then sends a